C2SP/C2SP/age.md

 age files that need to be transmitted as 7-bit ASCII SHOULD be encoded according to the strict PEM encoding specified in [RFC 7468][], Section 3 (Figure 3), with case-sensitive label "AGE ENCRYPTED FILE".
+Note that this encoding employs base64 with `=` padding characters, unlike the rest of this document.

 Note that ASCII armored files are malleable unless care is taken to reject any data before and after the PEM encoding, a strict PEM parser is used, and